-We are looking for UNF Students to work as a DSSG Fellow in a ten-week paid internship program.
+We are looking for students who aspire to be a data scientist to work as a DSSG Intern in a twelve-week internship program.
 Both undergraduate and graduate students are welcome to apply for the internship.
-Please read the FAQs before submitting your application.2017 DSSG Fellow Application
+Please read the FAQs before submitting your application.2022 DSSG Internship Application

-FL-DSSG Fellow application is developed based on DSSG at Chicago, Atlanta, and Washington.
+FL-DSSG Internship application is developed based on DSSG programs at Chicago, Atlanta, and Washington.

-We are no longer accepting DSSG Fellow applications for summer 2017 pilot program.
+We are no longer accepting DSSG Intern applications for summer 2022 program.
 Thanks for your interest with the FL-DSSG Program.

-The DSSG program is an intensive, ten-week paid summer internship experience.
-Students are placed on multi-disciplinary teams and matched with mentors to address real-world problems for our clients in the Northeast Florida region.
-The goal of the DSSG program is to give students an opportunity to solve a real problem in our community and to give local do-good agencies an opportunity to work with creative social trustees of knowledge.
+The DSSG program is an intensive, twelve-week summer internship experience.
+Students are placed on multi-disciplinary teams and matched with mentors to address real-world problems for our clients.
+FL-DSSG program is designed to train and strengthen data scientist workforce pipeline.
+The goal of the program is to give students an opportunity to solve a real problem in our community and to give local do-good agencies an opportunity to work with creative social trustees of knowledge.
 Students will receive valuable experience with data management, analysis, technology, and community needs as to prepare them for the workforce in STEM related fields.

 The ability to affect change and do good in one’s community increasingly depends on having the right information at the right time to make the right decisions about things that are most important.
 Often, the information available to meet these needs are not well organized, not well understood, and not packaged in a way that helps those working in the community do their best.

 Each year of the program, FL-DSSG Directors will solicit data science projects from community (non-profit) agencies.
 Once projects have been selected, the skills and abilities needed to help solve the data science problem are identified.
-Student DSSG Fellows are then recruited to work in interdisciplinary teams during the summer to solve the data science problem.
-Students will be paid a $3000 stipend during the 10-week internship program.
+Student DSSG Interns are then recruited to work in interdisciplinary teams during the summer to solve the data science problem.
 DSSG Sherpas (mentors) will work with the student teams to ensure the project is succeeding in its mission.
-DSSG Fellows (student interns) will work with knowledgeable leaders in the field, work on dynamic data science projects, and learn important professional and technical skills during the intensive internship program.
+DSSG Interns will work with knowledgeable leaders in the field, work on dynamic data science projects, and learn important professional and technical skills during the intensive internship program.

-Student Fellows will work closely with data science leaders and professionals on creative and impactful projects that serve a social good.
-DSSG Fellows will be equipped with the skills, attitudes, and habits of data scientists, such as creative thinking in real-world settings, coding (e.g., R, Python, SQL, etc.), data analysis (data mining, multiple regression, probability), data visualization, and design-driven problem solving.
+Student Interns will work closely with data science leaders and professionals on creative and impactful projects that serve a social good.
+DSSG Interns will be equipped with the skills, attitudes, and habits of data scientists, such as creative thinking in real-world settings, coding (e.g., R, Python, SQL, etc.), data analysis (data mining, multiple regression, probability), data visualization, and design-driven problem solving.